Configure single sign-on using SAML protocol

 - A domain which you intend to federate with Nintex Workflow Cloud.
 Example: YourDomain.com.
 Before you can use a domain to associate with your Nintex Workflow Cloud tenant, you must first verify ownership of the domain.
 To verify a domain, see Verify a domain for SAML configuration.

-- An email address with administrator role in the Nintex Workflow Cloud tenant that you're going to configure with SAML.
+- An email address with an administrator role in the Nintex Workflow Cloud tenant that you're going to configure with SAML.
 For example, admin@YourDomain.com.

 To configure identity federation for Nintex Workflow Cloud using SAML protocol, see the guide listed below that is relevant to the Identity provider you use: